Translation-like actions by $\mathbb{Z}$, the subgroup membership problem, and Medvedev degrees of effective subshifts: Computable translation-like actions by

+We end this section by rephrasing a problem left in \cite[Problem 3.5]{seward_burnside_2014}. \begin{problem} Find necessary and sufficient conditions for a connected graph to admit a transitive translation-like action by $\Z$. \end{problem}

+We have shown that for locally finite graphs, the answer to this problem is as simple as possible, involving only the number of ends of the graph.
+The problem is now open for graphs that are not locally finite.
+We observe that beyond locally finite graphs there are different and non-equivalent notions of ends \cite{diestel_graphtheoretical_2003}, and thus answering the problem above also requires to determine which is the appropriate notion of ends.

-\section{Computable translation-like actions by $ \Z$}
+\section{Computable translation-like actions by $\Z$}

-In this section we prove that every finitely generated group with decidable word problem admits a computable translation-like by $\Z$ with decidable orbit membership problem (\thmref{maintheorem}).
-Let us recall here the proof scheme.
-For groups with at most two ends this is obtained from a computable version of \thmref{t2}.
-For the remaining case, we show that the group contains a subgroup isomorphic to $\Z$ with decidable subgroup membership problem.
+The goal of this section is to prove \Cref{thm:computable-translation-like-actions-with-decidable-orbit-problem}.
+Namely, that every finitely generated infinite group with decidable word problem admits a translation-like action by $\Z$, with the additional property of being computable and with decidable orbit membership problem.

-The reader may observe that in the case where the group has two ends we provide two different proofs for \thmref{maintheorem}.
-Indeed a group with two ends is virtually $\Z$, and it would be easy to give a more direct proof, but the intermediate statements have independent interest (\thmref{transitive-computable-action-on-computable-graph} and \propref{stallings-descomposicion-calculable}).
+The proof of \Cref{thm:computable-translation-like-actions-with-decidable-orbit-problem} is as follows.
+For groups with at most two ends, we prove the existence of a computable and transitive translation-like action.
+That is, we prove a computable version of \Cref{thm:t1-translation-like-action-transitivas}.
+For groups with more than two ends, we prove the existence of a subgroup isomorphic to $\Z$ and with decidable subgroup membership problem.
+Thus for groups with two ends we provide two different proofs for \Cref{thm:computable-translation-like-actions-with-decidable-orbit-problem}.
+A group with two ends is virtually $\Z$, and it would be easy to give a direct proof, but the intermediate statements may have independent interest (\Cref{thm:computable-t1} and \Cref{prop:stallings-descomposicion-calculable}).